argoproj-archive/docs/content/yaml/argo_tutorial_7_deploy_microservices_sockshop_app.md

 ## About the YAML Files

-The Sock shop workflow uses 1 top-level YAML files from the `.argo` directory of the repo at [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo):
+The Sock shop workflow uses 1 top-level YAML file from the `.argo` directory of the repo at [https://github.com/argoproj/microservices-demo](https://github.com/argoproj/microservices-demo):

 * `sock-shop-workflow.yaml` - This file defines a workflow that has fourteen deployment templates for deploying sock shop and three deployment templates to deploy Zipkin.
 These are YAML templates you'll run for the microservices-demo:ß
  - `carts-db` - deploys the mongoDB database that handles the shopping carts.
 (Uses named volume to store shopping cart data.)